ivarprudnikov/secret-message-share/README.md

 Message { username pin=hash(pin) content=encrypt(text,pin) digest=hash(content) attempt created_at }
 ```

-## Security model
+## Security

 The application employs multiple layers of security to protect the data.
 Furthermore the security model aims at ensuring the CIA triad: confidentiality, integrity and availability.

-The development aims to follow the guidelines provided by the Open Web Application Security Project (OWASP) and the National Institute of Standards and Technology (NIST) to ensure the security of the application.
+The development aims to follow the guidelines provided by the National Institute of Standards and Technology (NIST) [1] to ensure the security of the application.

 ### Network security